of The Virginian-Pilot

 recently conducted an interview with drummer Chris Adler

-of Richmond, Virginia metallers LAMB OF GOD
+of Richmond, Virginia-based metallers LAMB OF GOD

 .
-A couple of excerpts from the chat follow below.
+A few excerpts from the chat follow below.

 On LAMB OF GOD singer Randy Blythe‘s arrest in the Czech Republic in June 2012 on manslaughter charges and the subsequent legal ordeal, which took more than eight months to play out: